 - Star Trek: The Next Generation, "Imaginary Friend":

-: I believe what you are seeing is the effect of the fluid dynamic processes inherent in the large-scale motion of rarefied gas.
-Guinan
+Data: I believe what you are seeing is the effect of the fluid dynamic processes inherent in the large-scale motion of rarefied gas.

-: No, no. First it was a fish, and now it's a Mentonian sailing ship.
-Data
+Guinan: No, no. First it was a fish, and now it's a Mentonian sailing ship.

-: Right there.
+Guinan: Right there.
 Don't you see the two swirls coming together to form the mast?
-Data

-: I do not see it.
+Data: I do not see it.
 It is interesting that people try to find meaningful patterns in things that are essentially random.
-I have noticed that the images they perceive sometimes suggest what they are thinking about at that particular moment. (pause) Besides, it is clearly a bunny rabbit
+I have noticed that the images they perceive sometimes suggest what they are thinking about at that particular moment. (pause) Besides, it is clearly a bunny rabbit.

 - Star Trek: The Original Series episode "This Side of Paradise".
-Spock and his girlfriend Leila Kalomi are looking at clouds.
+Spock (affected by mind-altering spores) and his girlfriend Leila Kalomi are looking at clouds.

 - On The Golden Girls, Rose said she saw a cloud that looked just like a cotton ball.

 - Another gag has Sophia saying she's going to hang out with the 'Cloud Society', which entails the group getting drunk and saying what they think the clouds look like.

 - Buffy the Vampire Slayer: A slight variation in the episode "Listening to Fear" with Willow and Tara on a roof at night, making up new names for constellations of stars.